Simple Strategies To Support Substance Wellness In The Workplace

 3. Plan sober social events.

 Notice a theme of the first three points?
 Let’s hammer it home: for a substance wellness culture to thrive, the social fabric of your organization needs to have space for those who don’t imbibe.

 Some people abstaining from alcohol are perfectly fine attending events where it is present; for others, it seriously jeopardizes their sobriety.
 To ensure the entire spectrum of your employees have the chance to socialize comfortably, sprinkle in a few social events sans booze.
 The bonus of that is the bonding and memories formed sober usually last a lot longer than happy hour.

 Trends regarding alcohol availability in the office come and go, from the Mad Men era to today’s infamously demanding millennials and their love of “beer fridge culture” and other alcoholic “perks”.
 If your office is stocking up on alcohol, make sure to be mindful of those who are trying to abstain; e.g. include other beverage options and maybe nix the desk-to-desk beer cart (or at least have it stick to predictable hours so others can avoid temptation).
 Think of it this way: if you have a few vegetarians on staff, you probably don’t exclusively offer beef jerky to them.
 That’s just rude.
 The same line of reasoning fits for alcohol.

 5. Apply the Golden Rule.

 If the above initiatives seem obvious to you, or your office already has them in place, congrats!
-That's great news, and you're in a forward-thinking workplace.
-Many companies lack these basic measures towards substance wellbeing.
-On the bright side, that means there's lots of opportunity to make work life better and healthier for everyone, whether they're struggling or not.
+That’s great news, and you’re in a forward-thinking workplace.
+Many companies lack these basic measures towards substance well-being.
+On the bright side, that means there are lots of opportunities to make work-life better and healthier for everyone, whether they’re struggling or not.